dsobko/credible.test/README.md

 ## Prerequisites

-To successfully run project you need Java 8 installed on your machine.
+1. To successfully run project you need Java 8 installed on your machine.
-And also Chrome driver, that can be get from: [Chrome driver Download page](https://sites.google.com/a/chromium.org/chromedriver/downloads)
+2. Chrome driver also should be installed on machine.
+Can be get from: [Chrome driver Download page](https://sites.google.com/a/chromium.org/chromedriver/downloads)

+3. Before running test you should change *application.yml* file (credible.test\src\test\resources\application.yml) and change *chromedriver.path* property with valid path from step 2
+4. Also you can change Credible host, and some other test properties in application.yml file

 ## Running tests